Skip to content

 )

-A and B are logic variables — they stand for "some value".
-When Clausal tries to satisfy a goal it unifies variables with terms: if A is unbound and you unify A with "bob", then A becomes "bob" for the rest of that branch.
+A and B are logic variables — they stand for any term at all. when Clausal searches for clauses whose heads unify with a goal, variables are bound to make the terms identical: if A is unbound and unifies with "bob", then A becomes "bob" for the rest of that branch.

-The anonymous variable _ is a wildcard that matches anything and is never reported in results:
+The anonymous variable _ unifies with anything and is never reported in results:

 has_child(PERSON) <- parent(PERSON, _)